alexlux58/Lux-Home-Lab/PiVPN_PiHole_Lab_Writeup.md

 ## Router (Eero) — Port Forward for WireGuard

-If you want to connect from outside your house:
+To connect from outside the house:

 ### Configure Port Forward